-President Barack Obama argued on Sunday that his nation shouldn’t be policing the Middle East nor end up as “governors” of the region.
+President Barack Obama has argued his nation shouldn’t be policing the Middle East nor end up as “governors” of the region.
 “That would be a bad strategy,” he told CBS News’ 60 Minutes.

 Obama, who was elected on an antiwar platform in 2008 and is due to be replaced next year, warned against sending “another 100,000 or 200,000 troops” back into the Middle East — “into Syria or back into Iraq or perhaps into Libya, or perhaps into Yemen.”

 America occupied Iraq from 2003 to 2011 with 165,000 troops at its peak.
 It is due to leave nearly 10,000 soldiers in Afghanistan for the next few years.